 - I checked my weight for the first time in 5 years & I gained 10kg of muscle and bone density in the past 6 years without even trying, just thanks to my “normal” active life.
 (47kg to 57 kg)

-- I joined the gym again in 2021 and in less than 3 months was able to lift 140kg again.
-Little over 2x my body weight and I don’t think I exaggerating when I say I look like I could be on a cover of a magazine🙃.
+- I joined the gym again in 2022 and in less than 3 months was able to lift 140kg again.
+Little over 2x my body weight and I don’t think I exaggerating when I say I look pretty great🙃.
 Maybe I’ll add a pic here sometime if I take one.

 Why did I want to write this article?